ktaka-ccmp/kvm-setup-debian/README.md

-# kvm-setup-jessie
+# kvm-setup-stretch

 ## What is this?
-This is a setup tool for Debian jessie kvm guest virtual machines(VMs) on a Debian jessie host.
+This is a setup tool for Debian stretch kvm guest virtual machines(VMs) on a Debian stretch host.
 While there are libvirt compatible tools for debian, I prefere to run kvm a guest VM using simple qemu comandline.
 I compile guest kernel, qemu, prepare initrd, debootstrap root file system, and run the qemu program.
 That's it.
 All you need to run a kvm VM guest is just to run the single qemu program with appropriate command line options.
 It's that simple.